binarykitchen/find-remove/README.md

 }
 ```

-### delete all files called 'dump.log' within the /temp/ directory and any of its subfolders:
+### delete all files called 'dump.log' within the /temp/ directory and any of its subfolders

 ```javascript
 var result = findRemove(rootDirectory, {files: 'dump.log'});
 ```

-### delete recursively all files called 'dump.log' AND also all files with the extension '.dmp'  within /temp/:
+### delete recursively all files called 'dump.log' AND also all files with the extension '.dmp'  within /temp/

 ```javascript
 var result = findRemove('/tmp', {files: 'dump.log', extension: '.dmp'});